klarna/klarna-on-demand-ios/doc/integration.md

 While we've seen how to utilize the registration view, we never talked about **when** you should display it.
 Our recommendation is to display the registration view when you do not have a user token stored.
 Assuming your user has gone through the registration process successfully and received a token there is no need to have the user register again, as tokens do not expire (though they can be revoked).

 ##Performing purchases
 The aim of this SDK is to allow users to make purchases using your application, backed by Klarna as a payment method.
 However, the SDK does not offer any direct methods for performing purchases as this will expose your application's private Klarna credentials.
-Instead, applications using the SDK are expected to work in concert with an application backend, which will perform the actual purchase requests.
+Instead, applications using the SDK are expected to work with an application backend, which will perform the actual purchase requests.

 In this section, we will see how to communicate with such a backend and for that purpose we supply a sample backend that you can find [here](https://github.com/klarna/sample-ondemand-backend).
 Reading the sample backend's documentation will allow you to fully grasp how an application using this SDK is expected to perform purchases, and you are encouraged to take a look if things become too unclear.